-The Fund's primary investment objective is to seek current income.
-The Fund's secondary investment objective is to seek exposure to the share price of select U.S. listed securities, subject to a dampening of potential investment gains, while also seeking to hedge against significant market downturns.
+The Fund's primary investment objective is to seek long-term growth.
+The Fund's secondary investment objective is to seek current income.

 Fees and Expenses of the Fund

 This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the Fund ("Shares").
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and Example below.